Long Shot (2019 film): Pre-production

 In February 2017, the project was announced, with Rogen and Theron attached to star and Levine directing.
 Rogen was reportedly paid $15 million.
 In October 2017, O'Shea Jackson Jr. was cast.
 In November 2017, June Diane Raphael, Ravi Patel, Andy Serkis, Alexander Skarsgård, and Randall Park joined the cast as filming commenced in Montreal.

 Filming

 Scenes were filmed in Plaza de la Trinidad in Cartagena, Colombia in the end of January 2018.
 In January 2019, it was announced the film had been retitled Long Shot.

 Music

 Marco Beltrami and Miles Hankins composed the film's score, having previously worked with the director on The Night Before.
 Lionsgate Records has released the soundtrack.
+20 songs are featured in the movie, not all are included on the official soundtrack album.

 Release

 The film had its world premiere at South by Southwest on March 9, 2019.
 Originally slated to be released on February 8, 2019, following highly positive test screenings it was pushed back to June 7, 2019, in order to be positioned as a summer tentpole.
 It was then moved up to its eventual date of May 3, 2019.